alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 Or in short, I'm keeping the 90% line the same, but shifting everything else to be faster.
 I go into my reasons below.
-I'm not going to claim they're great reasons.
-It's mostly by feel for what seems right.
+I'm not going to claim they're great reasons, the update is mostly by feel for what seems right.

 First of all, the distribution is wider.
 Thinking back on the past 4 years, I believe I was surprised by AI more than I expected to be.
 Unsupervised learning